jus-tus/Code-for-Bachelor-s-Thesis/README.md

 This repository includes all the code used to create all graphs and tables for this empirical study.

-The card spending dataset by merchant category was retrieved from Monitoring Consumption Switzerland (https://monitoringconsumption.com/data/) while the monetary policy shocks were created using SARON futures prices obtained from Bloomberg.
+The card spending dataset by merchant category and merchant category mapping files were retrieved from Monitoring Consumption Switzerland (https://monitoringconsumption.com/data/) while the monetary policy shocks were created using SARON futures prices obtained from Bloomberg.